-WorldFish focuses on gender transformative approaches that influence social norms and bridge the gaps in access to, and control of, agricultural resources, promoting gender equality and economic development.
+WorldFish researches strategies that influence social norms and bridge the gaps in access to, and control of, agricultural resources to promote gender equality and economic development.

 WorldFish’s contribution to the SDGs

 As an international non-profit research organization committed to reducing poverty and hunger, WorldFish seeks to maximize the health, social and economic impact of our work.